 These giant pancake-like stones are made by a long process that took millions of years ago when the decaying creatures solidify on the seabed.
 After some catastrophes, these seabeds were exposed and became rock formations.

-With the help of factors such as wind an acid, the delicious looking rocks are now made.
-Found in the Putai Area, just about 30 minute walk from the main highway at Punakaiki, you can have a great day once you get to see this wonderful formations.
+With the help of factors such as wind an acid, the delicious-looking rocks are now made.
+Found in the Putai Area, just about 30-minute walk from the main highway at Punakaiki, you can have a great day once you get to see this wonderful formation.
 No human can create this kind of art but Mother Nature itself.